Fujifilm X-E2 vs X70

 |13.||Sony NEX-6||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

-Both the X-E2 and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2 and the X70 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-E2 and X70 can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Fujifilm X70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E2 or the Fujifilm X70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.